openedx/openedx-events/docs/concepts/events-vs-filters.rst

 Use an Open edX Filter when:

 - Enrich the data or parameters passed to a specific component, e.g., fetch reusable LTI configurations from external plugins.
-- Intercept and modify the input of a specific component, e.g., modify block structure so it renders additional data.
+- Intercept and modify the input of a specific component, e.g., include "Edit" link to an HTML block if certain conditions are met.
 - Enforce specific constraints or business rules on the input or output of a specific function or method, e.g., prevent enrollment for non-authorized users.

 In summary, filters can be used when implementing application flow control that modifies the application's behavior, navigation, or user interaction flow during runtime.